alexwlchan/alexwlchan.net/src/all-topics.md

 ---
 This is a debugging page to help me see the hierarchy of topics.

+* Computers and programming
+* Digital preservation
+* The world around us
+* Me, myself and I
+* Entertainment and art
+* Everything else

 {% macro topic(t) -%}
   <li>
     {% if t.url %}<a href="{{ t.url }}">{% endif %}{{ t.label }}{% if t.url %}</a>{% endif %}